Mac and Katie Kissoon: Early life and career

 Mac and Katie Kissoon continued to record together, and although their follow-up single to "Chirpy Chirpy Cheep Cheep", "Freedom", failed to chart in either the UK or U.S., the track charted throughout Europe, with estimated sales approaching one million units.
 Neil Sedaka released "Love Will Keep Us Together" in 1973, and Mac & Katie Kissoon covered the song that year, with a U.S. release in 1974.
 Captain & Tennille also covered the song in 1975, which became a worldwide hit.
 The Kissoons continued to have European chart success, particularly in the Netherlands and on the Belgian Dutch-language chart, and finally broke through in the UK in 1975 when "Sugar Candy Kisses" reached number 3.

 In 1976 they released the new album The Two of Us, with the single "Dream of Me".
 In 1979 and 1980, Mac Kissoon had three solo hits in the Netherlands, including "Lavender Blue" and "Love and Understanding", both reaching the Top 10.

 Their pop soul music career having receded by the early 1980s, Katie and Mac Kissoon were in demand as backing singers and session musicians.
 Katie was a member of James Last's singers in the 1980s, her brother Mac continuing there until Last's death.
-Katie Kissoon's career as backing singer has continued with Van Morrison (1978 and later), Elkie Brooks (1982), Eric Clapton (1986 and later), Roger Waters (since 1984), Elton John (1985), Eros Ramazzotti (1990), George Harrison (1991), Big Country (1991), Pet Shop Boys (1994), George Michael (Unplugged on MTV 1996), Robbie Williams (2000 and later), and Mark Knopfler (2018).
+Katie Kissoon's career as backing singer has continued with Van Morrison (1978 and later), Dexys Midnight Runners (1982), Elkie Brooks (1982), Eric Clapton (1986 and later), Roger Waters (since 1984), Elton John (1985), Eros Ramazzotti (1990), George Harrison (1991), Big Country (1991), Pet Shop Boys (1994), George Michael (Unplugged on MTV 1996), Robbie Williams (2000 and later), and Mark Knopfler (2018).

 In 1997, Mac and Katie Kissoon released an album of new material called From Now On.

 In 2002, Katie Kissoon appeared on stage at the Concert for George.
 In 2006–2007, she was also part of the backing section for Roger Waters' The Dark Side of the Moon Live world tour.
 The tour continued for nine dates in 2008, but Katie was unable to perform and was replaced by Sylvia Mason-James.
 In 2006, Katie provided backing vocals on Andy Fairweather Low's album Sweet Soulful Music.

 Katie Kissoon performed backing vocals on Van Morrison's The Healing Game (1997).
 In 2008, she appeared on his album Keep It Simple, and performed with his band on several concert dates that year.

+She appeared as one of several guests of Eric Clapton at his Royal Albert Hall concert on 7 May 2022.
+She continued to sing backup for Clapton on his 2024-25 tour.